AD-Archer/Be-in-real-philly/Philly History.md

 History: South Philadelphia is known for its strong Italian-American community, though it’s also home to a mix of Irish, African American, and Asian communities.
 It was historically an industrial area, home to factories and dockyards.
 The Italian Market and the sports complex housing the Phillies, Eagles, and Flyers are located here.
 Over the years, South Philadelphia has maintained its working-class roots while also undergoing changes due to gentrification and development.

-# William Penn, His influence on Philadelphia\!

-## Background

-	\-  William Penn born October 24th 1644 (old dating system: October 16th 1644\) was an English writer, religious thinker, and influential Quaker who founded Pennsylvania during the British colonial era.
-He was known for his advocacy of democracy and kind nature, seeing that he made multiple peace treaties with the Lenape, a native american group who settled down in modern day Pennsylvania prior to European settlement.
-Penn was given a large piece of North American land by King Charles II as a way of paying off debt he owed Penn’s father, that land obviously went on to become Pennsylvania and the many cities that reside in it , including Philadelphia\!
-Many colonists pledged their allegiance to Penn and pointed him as the Founder of Pennsylvania.
-He later moved up the river bank of Delaware and came across land which, as reference earlier, was the territory of the Lenape people.

 ### **7\.
 Elfreth's Alley**